Role Aids: Reception

 Kelly Grimes and Aaron Allston reviewed the first four products in the Role Aids line, Beastmaker Mountain, Nanorien Stones, Fez I, and Dwarves, and the Role Aids line as a whole in The Space Gamer #58.
 They commented that "most of the titles are characterized by a great deal of thought, attention to detail, and usefulness, and can indeed provide relief to the harried gamemaster."
 They noted that "all four are characterized by good printing quality and typesetting, adequate-to-good layout and formatting, average maps, and mediocre art; the folders for the adventures seem sturdy enough and are an innovative touch."
 They concluded the review by saying: "For the most part, the RoleAids are worth the asking price.
 Most of the modules share some minor problems.
 It seems as though each designer decided at some point, 'This is where my contract says I ought to get silly.'
 Silliness is not inherently wrong for FRPGs – but here it occasionally serves to break a mood that the designers (and DM) might had worked too hard to set."

+Rick Swan wrote two reviews of Role Aids: